trixi-framework/Trixi.jl/docs/src/parallelization.md

 When using Trixi.jl with a system-provided MPI backend, the underlying [`p4est`](https://github.com/cburstedde/p4est), [`t8code`](https://github.com/DLR-AMR/t8code) and [`hdf5`](https://github.com/HDFGroup/hdf5) libraries need to be compiled with the same MPI installation.
-Therefore, you also need to use system-provided `p4est`, `t8code`, `hdf5` installations (for notes on how to install `p4est` and `t8code` see e.g. [here](https://github.com/cburstedde/p4est/blob/master/README) and [here](https://github.com/DLR-AMR/t8code/wiki/Installation), use the configure option `--enable-mpi`).
+Therefore, you also need to use system-provided `p4est`, `t8code` and `hdf5` installations (for notes on how to install `p4est` and `t8code` see e.g. [here](https://github.com/cburstedde/p4est/blob/master/README) and [here](https://github.com/DLR-AMR/t8code/wiki/Installation), use the configure option `--enable-mpi`).
 Note that `t8code` already comes with a `p4est` installation, so it suffices